Zevere/WebAPI-Borzoo/README.md

 Nginx acts as a reverse proxy here.
 Nginx container loads the configurations file on the host at `/var/nginx/nginx.conf`.
 See the [sample `nginx.conf`](./scripts/deploy/nginx.conf).

+There are different kinds of tests such as:

+- [MongoDB Integration Tests]
+- Web API Unit Tests
+- Web API Systems Integration Tests

+Testing framework in use is mainly [xUnit](https://github.com/xunit/xunit/).

+Some tests such as systems integration tests take advantage of Docker-in-Docker approach where a temporary Mongo container runs in background to store data.

 <!-- ------ -->

 [Zevere GraphQL Web API]: https://github.com/Zevere/Zevere-Specs
 [AppVeyor]: https://www.appveyor.com
 [Travis-CI]: https://travis-ci.org
+[MongoDB Integration Tests]: ./test/MongoTests